8 Best Scotland Road Trips: Scenic Routes, Driving Itineraries & Travel Tips

 The Highland Tourist Route, often called Scotland’s Route 66, is every bit as much about the adventure as it is about the destination.

-While it’s possible to complete the NC500 in seven days, we’ve learned that slowing down is the best way to truly immerse yourself in the rich history and wild beauty of this awe-inspiring region and spent a month completing the route in our motorhome.
+While it’s possible to complete the NC500 in seven days, we’ve learned that slowing down is the best way to travel Scotland.
+To truly immerse ourselves in the rich history and wild beauty of this awe-inspiring region, we spent a month completing the route in our motorhome.
+But if you’re pushed for time, this route makes a great Scotland 10-day itinerary.

 We started our adventure in Inverness and headed north along the east coast, so that’s the direction our itinerary follows, but you can tailor it to your own journey.
 Make time for detours along the way – you’ll find lots more to see and do than we’ve listed below.